Introduction

 Ultimately, the amount of time you’ll be able to spend browsing the internet with 4GB of data, and completing other tasks will vary depending on what you want to do.

 If you’re not sure how much mobile data you need, it can be helpful to get an insight into the average usage of most people.
-It’s difficult to know for certain how much data people use these days, but Three reported in December 2021 that most customers use around 19GB per month.
+It’s difficult to know for certain how much data people use these days, but Three reported that during the first half of 2024, its customers used on average 30.5GB per month.

 Spusu SIM Deal